6 Ways To Improve Your Child's Digestion

 Flavonoids are plant chemicals found in fresh fruits and vegetables, particularly those that have a rich colour.

-Red grapes, blueberries, blackberries, citrus (though be careful as lots of kids are sensitive to citrus), purple potatoes, onions, and purple cabbage are some foods rich in flavonoids.
+- Citrus (though be careful as lots of kids are sensitive to citrus),

 Flavonoids have a protective effect on the tight junctions of the digestive lining, can reduce gut inflammation, and help regulate probiotic bacterial colonies.